farohan/earth/README.md

-# earth
-A 3D view of Earth from space.
+# 3D Earth from Space
+This project was made using HTML5, CSS3, ES6 (JavaScript), and Three.js.
+The result is a three-dimensional model of the Earth that can be rotated using your mouse or trackpad.